RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation: Methodology: RWKV-UNet

 where \(I_5 \in \mathbb{R}^{C_{\mathrm{mid}} \times H^{\prime} \times W^{\prime}} \). \(H^{\prime} \times W^{\prime}\) is determined by the stride of \text{DW-Conv}.

 Finally, project \( I_5 \) to the output dimension and add a global skip connection:

 where \(F \in \mathbb{R}^{C_{\mathrm{out}} \times H^{\prime} \times W^{\prime}} \).

-\paragraph{Inverted Residual (IR) Block.} An IR block contains a point convolution layer, a \text{DW-Conv} layer and a point convolution layer with local and global residual skips, removing the spatial mix as well as the unfolding and folding processes from the IR-RWKV.
+\paragraph{Local Perception (LP) Block} An LP block contains a point convolution layer, a \text{DW-Conv} layer and a point convolution layer with local and global residual skips, removing the spatial mix as well as the unfolding and folding processes from the GLSP.